remodlai/Flowise/docs/documentation/handoff/README.md

 7. Review the [Application Routes and Controller](application_routes.md) to understand how applications are managed in the platform.

+8. Review the [User Routes and Controller](user_routes.md) to understand how user management is handled in the platform.

 ## Key Files

 - `packages/server/src/utils/supabaseAuth.ts`: Supabase authentication middleware